kimdurante/gis-workshop-waml-template/content/layers.md

 * a geographic extent (bounding box coordinates)
 * a valid spatial reference system (SRS)

-Data layers can use any valid SRS, although use of the Web Mercator projection is not recommended.
-During accessioning, the data are normalized to the WGS84 coordinate system.
-A copy of the original data and a WGS84 derivative are stored in SDR.
+Geospatial data can be accessioned using any valid SRS, although use of the Web Mercator projection is not recommended.
+During accessioning, data are normalized to the WGS84 coordinate system.
+A copy of the original data and its WGS84 derivative are stored in SDR.
 The WGS84 layer is uploaded to GeoServer.

 **Renaming Files**.
 Run [this script] to rename files containing invalid characters.